Muthukumar-Subramaniam/install-k8s-on-linux/README.md

 ```
 Note :

-> kubectl is not installed on worker nodes as it is unnecessary on worker nodes.
+1) kubectl is not installed on worker nodes as it is unnecessary on worker nodes.
-> ( kubelet and kubeadm is enough for worker node functionality and management )
+   ( kubelet and kubeadm is enough for worker node functionality and management )
-> kubectl tool is installed on control plane node where we manage the cluster.
+2) kubectl tool is installed on control plane node where we manage the cluster.
-> Also, it can be installed anywhere providing we have access to the cluster API server.
+3) Also, it can be installed anywhere providing we have access to the cluster API server.

+> Have lots of fun!